 Planning a vacation can be overwhelming.
 With so many exciting and unique things to do here in the islands, it can be hard to decide what’s worth doing and way too easy to overlook some winners.
 No worries, we got you!
 Here are a few must-do activities on Maui that we think you should add to your bucket list, just so you can check them off when you get here!
 Attend a Lūau Experience Hawaiian culture at an authentic lūau [Photo courtesy Old Lahaina Luau] A luau is more than ...
 Read More

-Hula Kahiko performance [Courtesy Merrie Monarch Festival] A journey undertaken by ancient ancestors, the love between a man and woman, the gentle sway of palm trees beneath the light of a full moon...these are just some of the stories told through the art of hula.
+Hula Kahiko performance [Courtesy Merrie Monarch Festival] A Festival of Hula A journey undertaken by ancient ancestors, the love between a man and woman, the gentle sway of palm trees beneath the light of a full moon...these are just some of the stories told through the art of hula.
 With no written language prior to western contact, the Hawaiian people used this revered art form to pass down the myths, legends and history of their people.
 Dancers trained rigorously and performances were taken seriously.
-As of April 21 and through April 27, hula hālau (hula ...
+Every April, hula hālau (hula groups) from ...
 Read More

 Plan Your Trip